sgomez86/nextgen_ansible_advanced_homework/roles/lb-tier/README.md

 Role Name
 =========

-This role will create the openstack instaces
+This role will install haproxy and apply the required configuration

 Requirements
 ------------